GEKONavsat/FreeIMU/Readme.md

 	- Arduino_Sketch\FreeIMU_serial: Arduino sketch to be uploaded to Kyneo.
 	- FreeIMU_GUI\cal_gui.py: User interface, based on Python (tested with Python 2.7.11).

+(Also inside the folder "Arduino_Sketch" is the sketch "CalibrationData2EEPROM", to save the calibration parameters from "calibration.h" to the Kyneo's EEPROM)

 # Kyneo Test Bench GUI

 Test the Kyneo performance, specially once it's been calibrated.
 Includes Windows and Linux folders.